MirzaAbazovic/beer-search/README.md

  set BREWERYDB_KEY=SOMETHING_SECRET
  ```

+## Step 4
+Added GUI project ASP.NET core Angular template.
+Used https://primefaces.org/primeng/#/ in order to "make it look good".
+Added simple angular service and page for searching beers by name.
+Also enabled CORS on BeerSearch.Api

 # TODO

-## Step 4
- Implement UI (Angular) with search capability that shows results in grid, on row click display more details about beer.

 ## Step 5
+Make diaplay of results in grid, on row click display more details about beer.
 Implement sort and filter of the search results on client side (initially)